-An RV extended service contract, hereafter referred to as an “RV warranty,” is a contract that agrees to pay for the cost of certain mechanical repairs to your RV in exchange for a premium and per-visit deductible.
+An RV extended service contract, hereafter referred to as an “RV warranty,” is a contract that agrees to pay for the cost of certain mechanical repairs in exchange for a premium and per-visit deductible.
 These policies come in a wide array of shapes and sizes with varying levels of coverage, term lengths, and deductible options.

-What Does an RV Warranty cover?
+What Does an RV Extended Warranty Cover?

 In general terms, an RV warranty will cover the mechanical working components of your vehicle.
 In the event a covered component fails, your warranty will step in to pay for the costs to repair or replace that item.
 This coverage extends to both parts and labor, which can add up quickly.

-RV extended warranties will not cover aesthetic items like furniture, windows, or scratched paint.
-Maintenance tasks like oil changes will also be excluded, along with damages covered under your RV insurance policy, including failures caused by outside factors like weather or collision.
+RV extended warranties do not cover aesthetic items like furniture, windows, or scratched paint.
+Maintenance tasks (i.e. oil changes) and damages covered by your RV insurance policy (i.e. failures caused by outside factors like weather or collision) are excluded, too.
 For protection from these types of issues, you’ll want to take a look at your RV’s comp and collision insurance policy.
 You can learn more about the difference between standard insurance and RV warranty coverage here.

-Where Can I Purchase an RV Warranty?
+Where Can I Purchase an RV Extended Warranty?